 Impact of Loan Restructuring on Credit Score

-This is because while lenders are allowed to retain such loans as ‘standard’ which will lower their Non-Performing Assets or NPAs, restructured loans have a negative impact on the borrowers’ credit scores.
+This is because while lenders are allowed to retain such loans as ‘standard’(which will lower their Non-Performing Assets or NPAs), restructured loans have a negative impact on the borrowers’ credit scores.

-It is to be understood that even if the borrower has applied for only one loan to be restructured, the lender will report all loans of the borrower’s as restructured.
+Even if the borrower has applied for only one loan to be restructured, the lender will report all loans of the borrower’s as restructured.
 Restructured loans are generally reported under the ‘settled’ or ‘written off’ section and these are sometimes looked at by lenders as wilful defaulting.

 However, although borrowers who wish to restructure their loans may not be able to prevent their credit scores from being affected, they can work towards improving the same.